 Cottrill, C. D., and P. Thakuriah (2015) Location privacy preferences: a survey-based analysis of consumer awareness, trade-off and decision-making.
 In Transportation Research Part C: Emerging Technologies, 56, pp. 132-148.

-Selected (last 2 years) Keynotes, Colloquium and Invited Talks
+Selected Keynotes and Invited Talks

 U.S. National Academy of Sciences Mapping Science Committee, Washington D.C.
 Grand Challenges in Smart Cities.
 April 14, 2016.
 Keynote Speaker.